 - Salt and black pepper to taste

-How to Make Cheesy Hash Brown Casserole:
+How to Make Cheesy Hash Brown Cassserole:

 This funeral potatoes casserole is so easy to make.
 I recommend assembling the casserole the night before and cook it the next day.

 However, If you are short on time, you may prepare, assemble, and bake it on the same day.

 You should thaw frozen hash brown before cooking.
 This extra step allows you to remove the excess moisture and to ensure the hash browns cook evenly.